 Hepatitis A is a type of viral liver infection which is widespread in certain parts of the world, such as Africa, central and south America, the Far East and eastern Europe.
 Hepatitis A is transmitted through contaminated food and water.

 Vaccination against hepatitis A is recommended if you are travelling to countries where the virus is common, such as the Indian subcontinent, Africa, central and south America, the Far East and eastern Europe.

 An important prevention against Hepatitis A is good personal hygiene.
 Washing your hands well and frequently can help protect you against a number of infections, viruses and bacteria.

 It is essential to wash your hands after using the toilet and before preparing or eating food.
 Extra precautions include not sharing towels, eating utensils or toothbrushes.

-The Combined Hep A & B Adult Vaccine is not advised for those under 16 years of age.
+Information: The Combined Hep A & B Adult Vaccine is not advised for those under 16 years of age.
 There is a Paediatric version available for those aged between 1 - 15 years of age.

 Hepatitis side effects: After having the hepatitis A vaccine, some people develop temporary soreness, redness and hardening of the skin at the injection site.
 A small, painless lump may also form at the injection site.
 This usually disappears quickly and is not a cause for concern.

 Much less common side effects include tiredness, headaches, loss of appetite, nausea and a slightly raised temperature (mild fever) - a normal temperature is 36-36.8C (96.8-98.24F).
 However, details of possible side effects and special precautions should be discussed during the appointment.